dongjuns/dongjuns.github.io/_posts/2019-12-17-DualBootUbuntuAndWindows.md

 ### 3. Install the Ubuntu

 ### 4. Check the Grub for using both Ubuntu and Windows
+If there are problems like as Bitlocker, Recovery key, Account locked so on,
+Go to IT help desk.
+(They are so so kind.)